Sponsored by Home Depot

 In this garage, the concrete protrudes out on the back wall.
 Taking advantage of that will be helpful but not required.
 The concrete lip provides support to the back end of the cabinet.
 To keep the cabinets low and close to the wall, you must remove a section of the baseboard.

 To support the front of the cabinet, a set of adjustable feet was added 8 inches from the front of the lower cabinet.

 With the wall was not being straight, it was easier to join the bottom and top cabinet first.
 Then, secure the unit to the stud.

 Each door was drilled using a hinge jig.
-Then the hinges were installed; two hinges per door are fine.
-Due to the length of the door, a third hinge could be added.
+Then I installed the hinges; two hinges per door are fine.
+Due to the length of the door, you could add a third hinge.

 Finally, install the doors on both cabinets and install the 1/4in the back panel.

 Install the cabinet trim below the cabinet doors.
 Now is a good time to install the drawers slides and the drawers.

 Once the drawers are installed and aligned, install the drawer face and secure them from the inside.